m5stack/WBScreen/readme.md

 * Excellent compatibility with UIFlow
 * Easy connection and ease of use
-* Multiple palettes available, including "LCD backlight off," white, green (Nokia style), blue (Samsung style), and orange (Siemens style)
+* Multiple palettes are available, including "LCD backlight off," white, green (Nokia style), blue (Samsung style), orange (Siemens style), as well as OLED-style screen colors such as white, blue, and yellow
 * Fast sprite rendering
-* Four transparency modes: opaque, transparent inside the contour, transparent outside the contour, fully transparent
+* Three transparency modes: opaque, fully transparent and transparent region relative to a specified point
 * Creating sprites from RAW bytes of WBMP images
 * No flickering during frame updates

-> Note: Complex transparency modes (0x01, 0x10) will be implemented later.
-You can help with this.

 ## Installation